Backyard before custom pool construction in Calabasas

 Calabasas.

-Calabasas pool projects are shaped by The Oaks and the Mulholland Corridor, the Santa Monica Mountains, and hillside engineering, HOA/ARC review, view corridors, and construction access before the first finish sample is chosen.
+Calabasas pool projects are shaped by The Oaks and the Mulholland Corridor, the Santa Monica Mountains, and hillside engineering, HOA/ARC review, view corridors, and construction access before finishes get locked in.
 Permit review typically runs through City of Calabasas Building and Safety, and the site plan has to account for hillside clay, sandstone, and engineered pads near the Santa Monica Mountains.
 Calabasas pools often need HOA review, hillside engineering, and careful construction access — that affects new construction, remodels, resurfacing, equipment work, and backyard upgrades.
 HOA/ARC review is part of the early path here, not an afterthought.
 Major residential pool and backyard projects in Calabasas usually land in the $175,000-$525,000 range, with smaller equipment or resurfacing scopes priced separately.
-Costs stay lower when access is clean and the shell or deck can remain; they climb when hillside engineering, HOA/ARC review, view corridors, and construction access force more engineering, trades, or staging (especially when spa, deck, and automation work are bundled).
+Costs stay down when access is simple and we keep shell or deck; they jump when hillside engineering, HOA/ARC review, view corridors, and construction access force more engineering, trades, or staging (especially when spa, deck, and automation work are bundled).
 What makes Calabasas different for us is how early the local constraints have to be priced.
 Calabasas builds need HOA/ARC packets early because finish colors, equipment screening, and work-hour rules can reshape the schedule.
-We look at access, permit timing, drainage, equipment placement, and finish durability before recommending a scope.
+We line up access, permits, drainage, and equipment before finishes.
 Here's what we handle for Calabasas homeowners.

 01